xmppo/xmpp-php/README.md

 4. Starts the initial communication with the server, bare minimum to get you started

 Current version supports `PLAIN` and `DIGEST-MD5` auth methods.

+`XmppClient` class takes in second optional parameter `$sessionId` to which you can forward session ID from your system.
+Id's are used in logs to differentiate sessions established.

 ## TLS